maxgio92/notes/content/notes/from-telegram-freeze-to-linux-graphics-stack.md

     GPU --> BUF["Rendered pixel buffer<br/>(data object)"]
 {{< /mermaid >}}

-OpenGL and Vulkan are specifications, not running programs.
-Mesa supplies their Linux implementations.
+OpenGL and Vulkan are API specifications.
+Mesa supplies their running Linux implementations.
 For supported AMD GPUs, Mesa's **RadeonSI** driver implements OpenGL through its Gallium stack, while **RADV** implements Vulkan.

 Mesa translates API work into AMD-specific commands.
 It submits those commands through DRM's rendering interface to `amdgpu`.
 The graphics engine executes them and writes pixels into buffer storage.
 A fence can signal when the asynchronous work has finished.

 GTK and Qt are optional.
 They provide widgets, layout, input and window-system support, and they often choose a renderer.
-They are not required hops between an application and Mesa.
+Applications can also reach Mesa directly.

 ## 6. The Wayland conversation